antmicro/xls/xls/modules/zstd/README.md

 ### Block dispatcher (demux)
 At this stage, block headers are parsed and removed from the block data stream.
 Based on parse values, it directs the block data stream to either RAW, RLE or compressed block sections.
+For this task it uses an 8 byte native interface: a 64-bit data bus and a 64-bit length field that contains the number of correct bits on the data bus.
-It attaches a unique block ID value to each processed data block.
+It also attaches a unique block ID value to each processed data block.
 The IDs are sequential starting from 0 and are reset only after receiving and processing the current frame's last data block.

 ### RAW
-This module passes the received data directly to its output channel.
+This proc passes the received data directly to its output channel.
 It preserves the block ID and attaches a tag, stating that the data contains literals and should be placed in the history buffer unchanged, to each data output.

 ### RLE decoder
-This module receives a tuple (s, N), where s is an 8 bit symbol and N is an accompanying `symbol_count`.
+This proc receives a tuple (s, N), where s is an 8 bit symbol and N is an accompanying `symbol_count`.
-The module produces `N*s` repeats of the given symbol.
+The proc produces `N*s` repeats of the given symbol.
 This step preserves the block ID and attaches the literals tag to all its outputs.

 ### Compressed block decoder